philanderson888/nodejs/README.md

 HTTP SERVER : SEND A FORM TO THE USER.
 WHEN USER SUBMITS THE FORM, APPEND A TIMESTAMP TO A TEXT FILE.
 NODE PROJECT : CREATE A NODE PROJECT FOLDER AND RUN NPM INIT TO GENERATE A PACKAGE.JSON FOLDER.
 MEMWATCH : CAN YOU GENERATE AN EVENT WHICH WILL, OVER A PERIOD OF 20 SECONDS OR MORE, INCREASE GRADUALLY THE MEMORY USAGE OF YOUR APPLICATION?
 CAN YOU LOG THE MEMORY HEAP SIZE AS YOU GO, SAY LOG SOMETHING EACH SECOND?
 CAN YOU GET A LEAK TO TRIGGER WHICH REQUIRES CONSECUTIVE GROWTH OVER 20 SECONDS?
-FOREVER : START 3 NODE APPLICATIONS WITH FOREVER THEN STOP THEM AGAIN.
-WHAT HAPPENS IF YOU MANUALLY TASKKILL ONE OF THE APPLICATIONS - DOES FOREVER AUTOMATICALLY START IT AGAIN?
 PM2 : REPEAT THE ABOVE WITH PM2
 EXEC : CAN YOU CREATE A CHILD PROCESS WHICH PAUSES FOR 2 SECONDS THEN COMMUNICATES IN SOME WAY WITH THE PARENT PROCESS?
 PARENT WILL LISTEN FOR CHILD.ON('CLOSE') EVENT TO BE SURE CHILD HAS TERMINATED.
 SPAWN : CAN YOU SPAWN A CHILD PROCESS WHICH STDOUT SOME DATA TO THE PARENT WHICH GETS LOGGED?